 –Ellen Wilson, Art Critic

 The National Lint Project is a community art making inquiry that began in 1994 as a sculptural lark.
 The core of the project, the creation of one-load-of-lint-sized figures, ebbs and flows as people donate dryer lint from around the world.
-This project began as a four-year-long residency in a working laundromat from 2000-2004 has grown to include critically noted exhibits, installations of human-sized figures, contemporary puppetry and performance events.
+This project began as a four-year-long residency in a working laundromat from 2000-2004 has grown to include exhibits, installations of human-sized figures, contemporary puppetry and performance events.

 Top quote from